won-j/M1399_000100-2022spring/README.md

 ## Announcements

+- 2022-04-01 Lecture notes on LU decomposition has been slightly updated.
+- 2022-04-01 Homework 2 has been posted.
 - 2022-03-18 Lecture notes on Computer Arithmetic has been updated.
 - 2022-03-11 There was a typo in Q2-1 of HW1.
 Please check the fixed version.
 - 2022-03-04 Homework 1 has been posted.